HomeArticlesGuideUS Tax Filing Guide 2026

 Qualifying Surviving Spouse $30,000

-1. State and local taxes (SALT) — Capped at $10,000 (or $5,000 MFS).
-Includes state income tax or sales tax (whichever is larger), plus real property taxes.
+1. State and local taxes (SALT): Capped at $10,000 (or $5,000 MFS).
+Includes state income tax or sales tax, whichever is larger, plus real property taxes.

-2. Mortgage interest — Interest on up to $750,000 of qualified acquisition debt on your primary and one secondary residence.
+2. Mortgage interest: Interest on up to $750,000 of qualified acquisition debt on your primary and one secondary residence.

-3. Charitable contributions — Cash donations up to 60% of AGI; appreciated stock donations up to 30% of AGI.
+3. Charitable contributions: Cash donations up to 60% of AGI; appreciated stock donations up to 30% of AGI.

-4. Medical expenses — Amount exceeding 7.5% of AGI.
+4. Medical expenses: The amount exceeding 7.5% of AGI.

-5. Casualty and theft losses — Only losses from federally declared disaster areas qualify.
+5. Casualty and theft losses: Only losses from federally declared disaster areas qualify.

-If the total of (1) through (5) exceeds your standard deduction, itemising saves money.
-For a single filer paying $10,000 SALT, $12,000 mortgage interest, and $3,000 in charitable gifts, itemised deductions total $25,000 versus the $15,000 standard deduction — a $10,000 additional deduction worth $2,200 in a 22% bracket.
+If items 1 through 5 add up to more than your standard deduction, itemizing saves money.
+Take a single filer paying $10,000 SALT, $12,000 mortgage interest, and $3,000 in charitable gifts: itemized deductions total $25,000 against a $15,000 standard deduction, a $10,000 gap worth $2,200 in a 22% bracket.

 Step 4: Calculate Your Federal Income Tax